Mechanics - Modifiers - Reach

 If there is not sufficient space between combatants:

-Excess Reach granted by weapons and maneuvers is shortened to the space between combatants for calculating any possible bonuses.
+Effective Reach granted by weapons and maneuvers is shortened to the space between combatants for calculating any possible bonuses.

 The amount by which Reach granted by weapons and maneuvers exceeds the space between combatants removes twice that many dice from the maneuver’s roll.